venicegeo/bf-docs/readme.md

 > __Note:__ Start from the end of the instructions for [Searching for Scenes](#searching-for-scenes).

-### 1. After Picking a scene, Find a Compatible Algorithm
+### 1. After Picking a Scene, Find a Compatible Algorithm

 Look under the _Select Algorithm_ section to see what algorithms are available.
 Some algorithms have strict requirements in order to yield meaningful coastline vector data: